prof18/marcogomiero.com/content/posts/drafts/ktor-jobs-quartz.md

 The configuration parameters that I’ve provided are the following, but you can find more in the [documentation](https://github.com/quartz-scheduler/quartz/blob/master/docs/configuration.adoc):

-- `org.quartz.scheduler.instanceName`: the name of the scheduler’s instance.
+- `org.quartz.scheduler.instanceName`: the name of the Scheduler’s instance.
 It is used only to distinguish when multiple instances are used;
 - `org.quartz.threadPool.threadCount`: the number of threads available for concurrent execution of the jobs;
 - `org.quartz.dataSource.mySql.driver`: the Java class name of the JDBC driver;
 - `org.quartz.dataSource.mySql.URL`: the connection URL for the database;
 - `org.quartz.dataSource.mySql.user`: the database username;
 - `org.quartz.dataSource.mySql.password`: the database password;
 - `org.quartz.dataSource.mySql.maxConnections`: the maximum number of connections to the database that the DataSource can create;
 - `org.quartz.jobStore.class`: the class used to store scheduling information in the database.
-I used to [`JobStoreTX`](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/impl/jdbcjobstore/JobStoreTX.html) that manages all transactions itself after every action (for example after adding a new job);
+I used the  [`JobStoreTX`](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/impl/jdbcjobstore/JobStoreTX.html) that manages all database’s transactions itself after every action (for example after adding a new job);
 - `org.quartz.jobStore.driverDelegateClass`: a driver delegate to understand the dialect of the database system.
 Since I’m using a MySQL database with JDBC drivers, I’ve selected the [`StdJDBCDelegate`](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/impl/jdbcjobstore/StdJDBCDelegate.html);
 - `org.quartz.jobStore.tablePrefix`: the prefix used in the Quartz tables name created before.
 By default the value is `QRTZ_`;
 - `org.quartz.jobStore.dataSource`: the type of data source used, in this case `mySql`;